opnsense/docs/source/manual/how-tos/cachingproxy.rst

 ---------
 FTP Proxy
 ---------
-To enable the FTP Proxy Click on the arrow next to the **Forward Proxy** tab to show the drop down menu.
+To enable the FTP Proxy click on the arrow next to the **Forward Proxy** tab to show the drop down menu.
 Now select **FTP Proxy Settings** and select one or more interfaces in the **FTP proxy interfaces** field and **Apply**.